La Romareda

 The stadium underwent further renovation before the 1992 Olympics, when the seating capacity was increased.
 In 1998, all standing room in the stadium was removed by fitting the last missing seating.
 The capacity was thus reduced to 34,596 fans.

-The arena has only undergone minor renovations, including the refurbishment of the business seats in 2006, as well as the changing rooms and other facilities inside the stands.
-The venue was also supposed to be the main stadium of the Winter Olympics in 2014, due to the candidacy of the city of Jaca for the organisation of this event (the Games were eventually hosted by the Russian city Sochi).
+In the 21st century, the stadium has only undergone minor renovations, including the refurbishment of the business seats in 2006, as well as the changing rooms and other facilities inside the stands.

 What events has La Romareda hosted?